 I am a registered clinical counsellor in Vancouver.
 In addition to my counselling practice, I write and teach about clinical practice and social justice.
 In all of my work, I am dedicated to facilitating creativity, joy, and strong relationships.

 My education and experience have combined rigorous clinical training with interdisciplinary scholarship in critical theory and social justice.
 I earned my MA in Counseling Psychology from Northwestern University, completing a clinical internship at Northwestern's Family Institute.
 In my years as a practicing counsellor, I have completed postgraduate training in trauma-informed care, multi-systemic family therapy, parent support and education, solution-focused counseling, and relational studies.
 I enjoy teaching and supervision and have served as a clinical supervisor for Columbia University graduate students in Counseling Psychology.
 I completed my PhD in interdisciplinary American Studies at University at Buffalo, with specializations in queer studies, performance studies, and psychoanalytic theory.
-My doctoral dissertation examined the uses of psychology in police work, with specific attention to legacies of race and gender violence in contemporary practices such as pre-employment screening, bias training, and critical incident response.
+My doctoral dissertation examined emotion in police work, with specific attention to legacies of race and gender violence in "best-practice" psychological interventions, bias trainings, and memorial sites.
 My undergraduate degree is from the Feminist, Gender, and Sexuality Studies program at Cornell University.
-My scholarship informs my commitment to an anti-racist, all-gender-affirming, queer-positive, all-body-positive counselling practice that celebrates difference and creative resistance to oppressive environments.
+My scholarship informs my commitment to an anti-racist, all-gender-affirming, queer-positive, all-body-positive counselling practice that celebrates difference and creative resistance.

 I am registered with the BC Association of Clinical Counsellors as an RCC (Registered Clinical Counsellor).
 I am also a Licensed Mental Health Counselor (LMHC), licensed through the state of New York.